max-holmark/snmpbox/README.md

 snmpbox simulator --help
 ```

-The link to base library: https://github.com/inexio/snmpsim
+The link to the base library: https://github.com/inexio/snmpsim